Researcher · ML & Bionics

-My PhD research was about using Machine Learning and Wearables to analyze, predict and generate human movement in real world environments, with the goal of making assistive devices more expressive.
+Multimodal sensing for assistive intelligence.
+A central theme of my PhD was understanding how machine learning and wearable sensing can be used to analyze, predict, and generate human movement in real-world environments.
+I completed my PhD at the bionics research lab ROMBOLABS at the University of Washington, where my research focused on making assistive devices more adaptive, expressive, and personalized.
 Here is my PhD work in a nutshell.
-Here is Everything (Almost) You Always Wanted to Know About Lower Limbs* (*But Were Afraid To Ask)
+Here is Everything (Almost) You Always Wanted to Know About Lower Limbs* (*But Were Afraid To Ask).

 Representation Learning, Recurrent Neural Networks, Convolutional Neural Networks, Autoencoders, Generative Adversarial Networks, Denoising Diffusion Probabilistic Models, Decision Trees, Style Transfer, Spectral Clustering, Semi-Supervised Learning